lblod/app-lpdc-digitaal-loket/README.md

   cd app-lpdc-digitaal-loket
 ```

-To ease all typing for `docker-compose` commands, start by creating the following files in the directory of the project.
+To ease all typing for `docker compose` commands, start by creating the following files in the directory of the project:
-A `docker-compose.override.yml` file with following content:
+* A `docker-compose.override.yml` file with following content:

 ```
 version: "3.7"
 ```

-And an `.env` file with following content:
+* And an `.env` file with following content:

 ```
 COMPOSE_FILE=docker-compose.yml:docker-compose.dev.yml:docker-compose.override.yml